 Walking: approx 6 hrs, 19 km, uphill/downhill: 590 m/620 m

 Today you walk along unspoilt tracks, fantastic scenery and past defiant castles whilst crossing the Filsener Lay, one of the most beautiful nature reserves of the region.
 Fortress Liebenstein and fortress Sterrenberg are two „hostile brothers“ from the 12th/13th century.

 Walking: approx 6 hrs, 21 km, uphill/downhill: 690 m/700 m

 Fortress Liebeneck, Dinkelholder mills and a completely conserved Marksburg fortress are your faithful companions on the stage to Braubach, a wine-grower town with fortification wall and many half-timbered houses.

 Walking: approx 5.5 hrs, 17 km, uphill/downhill: 620 m/620 m

 Day 7.
 Braubach - Koblenz

-Cross a tributary river to Rhine at Lahnstein and ascent to Westerwald.
-One final highlight is Ruppertsklamm – a dramatic gorge and then the grand final: the Deutsches Eck (German Corner) in Koblenz where river Moselle joins the waters of Rhine.
+During the final stage again several highlights await: castles, nature reserves, woodland and the blooming Bienhorn-valley.
+You cross the Rhine via the impressive bridge ‚Pfaffendorfer Brücke‘.
+One highlight is Ruppertsklamm – a dramatic gorge and then the grand final: the Deutsches Eck (German Corner) in Koblenz, where river Moselle joins the waters of Rhine.

 Practical information: It is best to fly to Frankfurt.
 To Mainz or Rüdesheim you can get by train and a few walking minutes/short taxi ride to the hotel.
-Car parking: Most starting hotels have free hotel car parks, no reservation.
-In Mainz public park house for approx. EUR 10 per day.
-You can return from Koblenz to starting point by train, duration 1 hr.
+Car parking: Most starting hotels have free limited hotel car parks, no reservation.
+In Rüdesheim public park house for approx. EUR 10 per day.
+You can return from Koblenz to starting point by train, duration 1 hr or by ship.